Yankees vs. Royals Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Clarke Schmidt (5-6) will make his 20th start of the season.
+- The Yankees' Gerrit Cole (9-2) will make his 21st start of the season.

-- He has started 19 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- In 19 starts, Schmidt has pitched through or past the fifth inning 12 times.
-He has a season average of 4.7 frames per outing.

 |Opponent